MissVeronica/repository-content-for-UM/README.md

 9. <a href="https://github.com/MissVeronica/um-fields-with-links">Include a Link in the Registration and Profile Form's Field Value and/or Field Label</a> Updated for UM 2.8.5
 10. <a href="https://github.com/MissVeronica/um-white-listing-email-domains">White listing email domains and email addresses</a> Updated for UM 2.8.3
 11. <a href="https://github.com/MissVeronica/um-tabindex-settings">Tabindex settings</a> Updated for UM 2.8.3
-12. <a href="https://github.com/MissVeronica/um-admin-user-registrations">Admin User Registrations</a> NEW
+12. <a href="https://github.com/MissVeronica/um-admin-user-registrations">Admin User Registrations</a>
-13. <a href="https://github.com/MissVeronica/um-network-validation-reject-time">Network URL Validation Service Reject Time Window</a> NEW
+13. <a href="https://github.com/MissVeronica/um-network-validation-reject-time">Network URL Validation Service Reject Time Window</a>
 14. <a href="https://github.com/MissVeronica/um-delete-users-awaiting-email">Delete Users Awaiting email Activation</a> NEW

 ## User Profile